 Nonetheless, the overall value of Rusneftegaz’s total assets rose extensively during the period by 13.4%, from $1.26bn in 2017 to $1.43bn.
 The majority of this base consists of property, plant and equipment of $1.22bn, in which the Group made large financial investments to cause a rise of 6.3% from $1.15bn in 2017, and has also spent a further $2.9m on equipment that will be delivered in 2019.
 Of the expenditure on new assets, a total of $148.6m was spent on completing the refurbishments to the Group’s electricity infrastructure in Cherepovets, and $14.8m was consumed on upgrading and replacing oil production assets, both representing a reduction of 23.8% and 7.0% respectively year-on-year.
 Both falls were foreseen by management, as investments in both sectors over the past few years have resulted in the company having high-quality assets that require less maintenance, and it is projected that the none of Rusneftegaz's power infrastructure will require a radical overhaul for at least ten years.

-Alongside the currency loss, Rusneftegaz can also report that in its statement of profit and loss and other comprehensive income a net financial income of $600 000 from interest accrued, a rise of 11.1% from $540 000.
+Alongside the currency loss, Rusneftegaz can also report in its statement of profit and loss a net financial income of $600 thousand from interest accrued, a rise of 11.1% from $540 thousand.
 Moreover, over the year operating expenses also declined by 28.4%, the constituents of which include transport and transmission costs.
 The total charge for trucking crude oil from wells fell 40.0% from $7.5mm to $4.5m, whereas the outlay to deliver thermal power and electricity rose 13.4% from $2.0m to $2.3m.
 There was also inflation in the value of general and administrative expenses during 2018 by 11.9%, mostly due to an increase in executive pay.
 The sum of remuneration for office-based roles equated to $5.8m last year, a 3.0% rise from $5.6m the previous year, with $3.2m being paid to directors in 2018 compared to $3.1m in 2017.

 The value of the Group’s maintenance costs is overshadowed in the cost of goods sold by the substantial amount spent on fuel and staffing, with a total of $93.9m spent on coal and $39.2m on labour.
 Predominantly during the course of the period, wages and affiliated costs increased by 4.0% from $37.4m in 2017, although coal expenditure declined 2.1% from $95.9m.
 Such a fall can mostly be ascribed to a downturn in production rates, with the decline in petroleum extraction being correlated with a 1.3% fall in the expense of renting equipment from external parties.
 But in spite of this, water payments associated with electricity production rose from $2.5m to $2.6m, representing an increase of 6.3%.